dolanske/vui/README.md

   - [ ] Make sure it works on mobile down to 340px
     - [ ] Components
     - [ ] Scale down Typography
-- [x] Remove all occurrences of `v-bind()` from CSS style elements

 ---

-## 1.1

-- [ ] Improve customization
-  - [ ] Test how easy it is to modify values
-  - [ ] Explore option to provide styling using CSS modules?
-  - [ ] Make sure all components have their variables localized so that they can be changed on a component level (ugh what a bother)

-- [ ] When assigning default values, always assigne them as CSS variables so they are customizable

 ### Post 1.2 components